PerfectoCode/Reporting-Samples/README.md

 ##### 2.1.0
-The following methods updated and now returning Promise: testStart, testStop, testStep, stepStart, stepEnd, reportiumAssert
+The following methods updated and now returning Promise: testStart, testStop, testStep, stepStart, stepEnd, reportiumAssert To handle cases such as synchronization between invoking testEnd and driver.close() commands

 ##### 2.0.0
 Required cloud version - 10.3